sr-bioin/IlluminaWGS_Nextflow/README.md

 It is a pipeline for assembly of bacterial isolate genomes from Illumina paired-end reads.
 It uses SPAdes at its core, but alters the steps before and after the primary assembly step to get similar results in less time.
 Shovill also supports other assemblers like SKESA, Velvet and Megahit https://github.com/tseemann/shovill.

 **QUAST** <br>
 It is a quality assessment tool for evaluating and comparing genome assemblies by computing various metrics and works both with and without reference genomes.
-It produces many reports, summary tables and plots to help scientists in their research and in their publications.
-For more information, please visit the Quast website.
+It produces many reports, summary tables and plots to help scientists in their research and in their publications https://github.com/ablab/quast.

 **Prokka** <br>
 It is a software tool to annotate bacterial, archaeal and viral genomes quickly and produce standards-compliant output files.
 It identifies features of interest in a set of genomic DNA sequences, and labelling them with useful information https://github.com/tseemann/prokka.

-**Busco**
+**BUSCO** (Benchmarking Universal Single-Copy Orthologs) provides measures for quantitative assessment of genome assembly, gene set, and transcriptome completeness based on evolutionarily informed expectations of gene content from near-universal single-copy orthologs https://busco.ezlab.org/.

 **MLST** Multilocus sequence typing (MLST) is an unambiguous procedure for characterising isolates of bacterial species using the sequences of internal fragments of (usually) seven house-keeping genes https://github.com/tseemann/mlst.